Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

 The hidden field gets a value from the `playlist._id` and has a name of `playlist_id`.

-Submitting this form will include the id of the playlist along with the title and content input by the user writing the comment.
+Submitting this form will include the id of the playlist along with the title and content that was written by the user.

 # Define a Route